Toni998/LiveOddService/README.md

 - Match summary - responsible for starting few matches.
 Updating scores for all matches.
 List of expected football matches on scoreboard is created.
 Assertion is done for getting equal list of expected order.
 - Match summary - empty list - responsible for testing output when empty scoreboard provided for getting summary.

-How to run ?
+How to run ?<br />
--Clone LiveOddService repository.
+-Clone LiveOddService repository.<br />
--Open in desired IDE (implemented in Intelij)
+-Open in desired IDE (implemented in Intelij)<br />
--Add dependencies
+-Add dependencies<br />
--For running tests -> open LiveOddServiceTest and run it -For running main program and checking summary from requirements -> run main program
+-For running tests -> open LiveOddServiceTest and run it<br />
+-For running main program and checking summary from requirements -> run main program<br />

 Enjoy !